 Both Magento and Shopify offer thousands of themes to choose from for your online shop.
 However, and I shall be very honest on this one, Shopify’s themes just look a whole lot classier to me.
 Both the free ones and the premium ones are somewhat a notch higher than what Magento has to offer.
 However, not that Magento’s themes are bad, they are actually good and I found a few premium ones for around $45 and they can do the job, but if you have a taste for the finer things in life Shopify is better.
 Shopify’s premium themes are more expensive with some costing upwards of $150.
 With the quality, I wouldn’t complain.

 It’s again a matter of preference here.
 I would give it to Shopify because the themes just feel better.

 Both platforms have some level of user-friendliness but again, for the very reason that Shopify has to work hard to keep their clients who are basically paying for the service, the Canadian startup has to impress here as well.
-While Magento provides a gazillion of apps and extensions, their platform feels cluttered and requires more prowess to manage as compared to their counterpart.
+While Magento provides a gazillion of apps and extensions, their platform feels cluttered and requires more prowess to manage as compared to their counterparts.
 Shopify feels cleaned up, organized, and everything nice.
 For a first time user, Magento will give you a lot of headaches.
 Letting your team manage the platform will always give you shivers because you keep thinking that someone could mess up and take down your ecommerce business.
 There is something about it that makes you feel insecure.

 Shopify is the kind of platform you can use on your first day and feel like you have been using it for a week or two.
 It’s simpler, things are easier to find, updates to extensions are easier to install and always compatible with the platform.
 Shopify gives you the security that even when one of your team members is using the platform, nothing will go wrong and for that reason, it’s the superior one on this front.